How Do You Pronounce Pedagogy So You Sound Like A Professional Teacher?

 Surly I couldn’t be the only one who felt like this.
-Surly there were other teachers left floundering and feeling daft for not knowing how to say this magic teacher word.
+Surely there were other teachers left floundering and feeling daft for not knowing how to say this magic teacher word.

 Well thankfully I’ve since learnt what it means and how to say it.

 How do you pronounce pedagogy?

 Let’s break it down into 3 blocks.

 Peda - pronounced in exactly the same way as the start of the word “pedal”, it’s just missing the “l” at the end